GregK10/GK_722_project/3_PERF_and_plotting_results.md

 UnboundLocalError: local variable 'minIndex' referenced before assignment

 ```
+## Plotting Results in R with ggplot

-Within the html outputs for both strains, I download the csv that details the SSR position and type.
+Within the html outputs for both strains, there was on option to download the csv that details the SSR position and type.
 I downloaded the file, provided headers and saved it is as a csv.

 ```{r}
 library(ggplot2)